Structure of conflict graphs in constraint alignment problems and algorithms: The case

 \begin{proof} We consider two cases.

-{\it Case-1:} We first handle the case where at least one of $S_1, S_2$ is empty.
+\emph{ Case-1:} We first handle the case where at least one of $S_1, S_2$ is empty.
 Assume without loss of generality $S_1$ is empty.
-Let $p$ be the number of similarity edges incident on $b$ in the $c_4$s of $S_3$.
-Since each pair of similarity edges, one incident on $a$ and one incident on $b$, gives rise to at most one $c_4$, the number of $c_4$s in $S_3$ is at most $m_1p$.
+Let $p$ be the number of similarity edges incident to $b$ in the $c_4$s of $S_3$.
+Since each pair of similarity edges, one incident to $a$ and one incident to $b$, gives rise to at most one $c_4$, the number of $c_4$s in $S_3$ is at most $m_1p$.
 By Lemma~\ref{lem_edgesharing}, $c_4$s in $S_3$ cannot share an edge from $S$ with the $c_4$s in $S_2$.
-This implies that the number of similarity edges incident on $b$ in the $c_4$s of $S_2$ is at most $m_1-p$.
+This implies that the number of similarity edges incident to $b$ in the $c_4$s of $S_2$ is at most $m_1-p$.
 Let $bc'$ be such an edge and let $S_{bc'}$ denote the set of $c_4$s in $S_2$ sharing $bc'$.
-Since any pair of $c_4$s from $S_{bc'}$ share a similarity edge, they must be in Type3 conflict with each other and thus must share one more vertex from $G_1$ in addition to the vertex $b$.
+Since any pair of $c_4$s from $S_{bc'}$ share a similarity edge, they must be in a $Conf_{3a}$ or $Conf_{3b}$ conflict with each other and thus must share one more vertex from $G_1$ in addition to the vertex $b$.
 This implies that $|S_{bc'}|\leq m_1$ which further implies a total of at most $(m_1-p)m_1$ $c_4$s in $S_2$.
-The clique consisting of $c_4$s from $S_2, S_3$ has at most $m_1^2$ vertices.
+The clique consisting of $c_4$s from $S_2, S_3$ has at most ${m_1}^2$ vertices.

-{\it Case-2:} Now we handle the case where $S_1$ and $S_2$ are both not empty.
+\emph{ Case-2:} Now we handle the case where $S_1$ and $S_2$ are both not empty.
 It must be the case that all $c_4$s in $S_1\cup S_2$ must share a vertex $e$ from $G_1$ such that $e\neq a$, $e\neq b$.
-This is due to the fact that any pair of $c_4$s, one from $S_1$ the other from $S_2$, can only have a Type1 conflict and the shared node in the Type1 conflict cannot be either $a$ or $b$.
-Let $p,q$ be the number of edges from $S$ incident respectively on $a$ and $b$ in the $c_4$s of $S_3$.
+This is due to the fact that any pair of $c_4$s, one from $S_1$ the other from $S_2$, can only have a $Conf_{1a}$ or $Conf_{1b}$ conflict and the shared node in \mar{this} conflict cannot be neither $a$ nor $b$.
+Let $p,q$ be the number of edges from $S$ incident respectively to $a$ and $b$ in the $c_4$s of $S_3$.